Thursday's Scottish Gossip

 St Johnstone will manage Cammy MacPherson's game time following his thigh injury earlier this season.
 (Courier - subscription required)

-Meanwhile, forward Chris Kane was applauded back on to the training field by his St Johnstone team-mates has he continues his recovery from a knee injury sustained a year ago.
+Meanwhile, forward Chris Kane was applauded back on to the training field by his St Johnstone team-mates as he continues his recovery from a knee injury sustained a year ago.
 (Courier - subscription required)